Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ### <a name="selection-metrics">Selection Metrics</a>

-Selection metrics help clients determine the which level of detail to render.
+Selection metrics help clients determine which level of detail to render.
 For example, clients need to weigh the options of screen size, resolution, bandwidth, and memory to reach the target quality.

 For more details regarding Integrated Mesh, 3D objects and point scene layer, see the [Level of Detail Selection](../docs/1.6/lodSelection.cmn.md).